sue445/plant_erd/README.md

    -f FILE, --file FILE              FILE for output (default: stdout) -t TABLE, --table TABLE           Output only tables within a certain distance adjacent to each other with foreign keys from a specific TABLE
    -d DISTANCE, --distance DISTANCE  Output only tables within a certain DISTANCE adjacent to each other with foreign keys from a specific table (default: 0)
-   -i, --skip-index                  Whether don't print index to ERD -s value, --skip-table value      Skip generating table by using regex patterns --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")
+   -i, --skip-index                  Whether don't print index to ERD.
+This option is used only --format=plant_uml -s value, --skip-table value      Skip generating table by using regex patterns --format value                    Output format (plant_uml, mermaid. default:plant_uml) --show-comment                    Show column comment.
+This option is used only --format=mermaid --user USER                       Oracle USER --password PASSWORD               Oracle PASSWORD [$ORACLE_PASSWORD] --host HOST                       Oracle HOST (default: "localhost")